Interim RTE boss apologises for ‘drip-feed’ of information

 The interim deputy director general of RTE has expressed “profound regret” that standards of governance within the Irish national broadcaster were “far lower than required” on a number of issues.

-Adrian Lynch was appearing before the Oireachtas committee on media alongside other current and former senior executives and members of the RTE board.
+Adrian Lynch was appearing before the Irish parliament’s Media Committee in Dublin alongside other current and former senior executives and members of the RTE board.

 The broadcaster acknowledged the existence of further barter accounts in a statement on Tuesday night, despite chief financial officer Richard Collins telling the Public Accounts Committee last week that there was only one such account.

+On Wednesday, Mr Collins moved to address the apparent contradiction at the meeting of the Media Committee, explaining that while there were three companies used for barter accounts it was treated financially as one consolidated account within RTE.

+“There is one barter account in terms of how it’s looked at financially, but there are three companies that feed into it,” he said.

-The media committee hearing comes one day after the Government announced two separate external reviews of RTE and also moved to send in a forensic auditor to examine the broadcaster’s accounts.
+The hearing came one day after the Government announced two separate external reviews of RTE and also moved to send in a forensic auditor to examine the broadcaster’s accounts.

 “We fully respect and understand this public concern, our staff’s concern, and the proper focus on accountability from the members of the Houses of the Oireachtas.”